Killed by a Corset?

-On Tuesday the 26th of December 1894 Kitty and her husband Harry Ewins were appearing in Dick Whittington and his Cat at the Elephant and Castle Theatre—where the cinema is now.
+On Tuesday 26 December 1894 Kitty and her husband Harry Ewins were appearing in Dick Whittington and his Cat at the Elephant and Castle Theatre, where the cinema is now.
 Kitty was playing the villainous King Rat, and Harry, a well-known clown, was Johnny Nod in the pantomime and a clown in the harlequinade.

 The tragedy behind the scenes was kept from the audience, and, although the cast were understandably very distressed, they continued with the performance.
 A Mr Fred Tingey stood in for Kitty, but almost unbelievably the newly widowed Harry also carried on performing his comic roles.

 As we can tell from Kitty’s terrible demise, even an actress singing and dancing on the stage could not escape the corset.
-At this stage in her career, I suspect Kitty was putting on weight, as she no longer played ingénues, had given birth to a child, and was described as “an imposing and handsome Hawkshaw” in Sinbad.
+I suspect that at this stage in her career Kitty was putting on weight, as she no longer played ingénues, had given birth to a child, and was described as ‘an imposing and handsome Hawkshaw’ in Sinbad.
 Perhaps this put her under pressure to tight-lace: even if the Victorians did not fetishise the extremely thin to the extent that we do now, maintaining a tiny waist was the norm.

 Being an actress in popular theatre, and particularly in the music hall, meant women were admired for displaying both their artistic talents and their physical attributes.
 But they were also disapproved of as working women who might need to reveal a little more of those attributes than was thought decent in order to carry out their trade.

-Kitty’s final performance was on Tuesday the 2nd of January 1894, when she was buried as Kathleen Ewins, aged thirty-five, in Willesden Cemetery in the presence of family and pantomime colleagues.
+Kitty’s final performance was on Tuesday 2 January 1894, when she was buried as Kathleen Ewins, aged thirty-five, in Willesden Cemetery in the presence of family and pantomime colleagues.
 Her coffin of polished oak left Sayer Street, near the Elephant and Castle, shortly after one in the afternoon.
 It was followed by four mourning coaches, the first bearing Harry and little Amy Kathleen.
 The others — private broughams — carried members of the pantomime.
 A very sad story, but let us try and recover a bit more about Kitty Tyrell the professional woman.

-Kitty’s origins are rather mysterious.
-Supposedly born in Antrim in Northern Ireland in about 1859 she was variously known as Catherine, Kathleen, Kate, Madeline Kathleen and Kitty.
+Her origins are rather mysterious.
+She was supposedly born in Antrim in Northern Ireland in about 1859, and was variously known as Catherine, Kathleen, Kate, Madeline Kathleen and Kitty.
 Tyrrell was probably a stage name taken from the Irish ballad Kitty Tyrrell.
-She was not a famous actress by any means, appearing mostly in provincial theatres—in Cardiff and Great Yarmouth and elsewhere.
+She was not a famous actress by any means, appearing mostly in provincial theatres in Cardiff and Great Yarmouth and elsewhere.
 In London she performed mainly south of the river in supporting roles.
 No doubt a hard life, but probably more fulfilling and exciting than being a domestic servant or a dressmaker.

-In 1884 she is known off-stage as Mrs W H Perrette.
-William Henry Perrette was a fellow actor who seemed to have rather a lot of “wives”—Mary E, Kitty, Beatrice and Clara at the last count.
+In 1884 she was known off-stage as Mrs W. H. Perrette.
+William Henry Perrette was a fellow actor who seemed to have rather a lot of ‘wives’: Mary E., Kitty, Beatrice and Clara at the last count.
 I have not been able to find a record of his marriage to Kitty, but he was definitely married to Clara, as the marriage certificate is extant.
-When disengaged, Kitty’s adverts in the trade papers say she is available to play chambermaids and boys.
-At one stage she plays Oliver Twist.
+When Kitty was disengaged her advertisements in the trade papers said that she was available to play chambermaids and boys.
+At one stage she played Oliver Twist.

-Over the 1885/86 pantomime season Kitty plays Princess Yazora in Sinbad the Sailor at the Marylebone Theatre.
-Also appearing is a young clown called Harry Ewins, the son of an omnibus conductor.
-By the end of October 1886 Kitty and William appear to have parted and Kitty is known as Mrs Harry Ewins.
-She then begins to appear most often south of the river.
-In 1887, as a member of the Elephant and Castle Theatre stock company, and in the 1887/88 Christmas season, she plays the Fairy Silverwing, Queen of the Butterflies, in Jack the Giant Killer at the Surrey Theatre.
+Over the 1885-86 pantomime season Kitty played Princess Yazora in Sinbad the Sailor at the Marylebone Theatre.
+Also appearing was a young clown called Harry Ewins, the son of an omnibus conductor.
+By the end of October 1886 Kitty and William Perrette had apparently parted company, and Kitty was known as Mrs Harry Ewins.
+She then began to appear most often south of the river.
+In 1887, as a member of the Elephant and Castle Theatre stock company, and in the 1887-88 Christmas season, she played the Fairy Silverwing, Queen of the Butterflies, in Jack the Giant Killer at the Surrey Theatre.